The 19 Most Essential Food Experiences in Atlanta

 Get started on these ASAP.

-If this pandemic has taught us anything, it’s that our favorite restaurant today isn’t guaranteed to be here tomorrow.
+If the pandemic taught us anything, it’s that our favorite restaurant today isn’t guaranteed to be here tomorrow.
 So let’s enjoy our city’s legendary restaurants while we still can, shall we?
 Atlanta has a bevy of new and exciting places to try, but let’s not forget about the stalwarts of the scene either.
-From the fancy to the frill-less, any restaurant, or experience, you have to put these classic Atlanta restaurants and food experiences on your bucket list.
+From the fancy to the frill-less, any restaurant, or experience, on this list is worth visiting at least once.

 Staplehouse was an instant hit when it opened in 2015, and it’s no wonder why.
 Chef-owner Ryan Smith prepares whimsically plated dishes with a minimalist’s approach that lets ingredients shine.
 When it’s open for regular service, the menu changes often and you’re guaranteed seasonal produce as well as delectable menu staples like the fluffy potato rolls.
 These days, Staplehouse has artfully reinvented itself as a market.
 Guests can purchase beer and wine as well as provisions like produce and charcuterie.
 Most importantly, diners can still eat Smith’s food in takeout form.
 The menu is limited and features items like grains with mushrooms and a farm egg, and smoked brisket sold by the pound.
 Enjoy it on their back patio or take it home with you.